John of Nikiû

 John of Nikiû (fl.
 680–690) was an Egyptian Coptic bishop of Nikiû (Pashati) in the Nile Delta and general administrator of the monasteries of Upper Egypt in 696.
 He is the author of a Chronicle extending from Adam to the end of the Muslim conquest of Egypt.
 John of Nikiû's Chronicle contains important historical details otherwise unknown.

 Life

 There are two main sources for John's life.
-The first is the History of the Patriarchs by Severus, Bishop of Al-Ashmunyn (Heliopolis).
-This draws on two originally independent biographies that mention John: those of Pope Isaac of Alexandria (690-692 CE) and Pope Simeon I of Alexandria (692-700 CE).
+The first is the History of the Patriarchs by Severus, Bishop of Al-Ashmunayn (Heliopolis).
+This draws on two originally independent biographies that mention John: those of Pope Isaac of Alexandria (690–692 CE) and Pope Simeon I of Alexandria (692–700 CE).
 The second source is the Life of Isaac of Alexandria composed by John's successor as bishop of Nikiu, Mena of Nikiu, between 697 and 700 CE.

 According to the History of the Patriarchs, John lived under the Patriarchs John III, Isaac, and Simeon.
 The Patriarch Simeon removed John from office for having disciplined a monk (presumed guilty of leading other monks into removing a nun from her monastery's cell in Wadi Habib and sleeping with her) so severely that the monk died ten days later.